 Our Analysis and Test Results

 The built-in grips on the Vremi are tiny.
-The small grips, combined with a very uneven weight distribution, make this machine awkward to pick up.
-The saving grace for this machine is that it weighs 54 pounds — it's of the lighter units to pick up.
-Getting this unit set up in a window is straightforward but requires the use of a screwdriver.
+The small grips, combined with a very uneven weight distribution, make this home appliance awkward to pick up.
+The saving grace for this machine is its lower weight of 54 pounds — it's of the lighter units to pick up.
+Getting this unit set up in a window is straightforward but requires a screwdriver.

 The Vremi is moderately expensive to operate.
 Assuming you run this machine for 12 hours a day for three months, your operational costs will be right around $132.
 When you factor in its poor cooling power, it doesn't feel like you're getting your money's worth.